hydephp/develop/docs/digging-deeper/navigation.md

 All the navigation menus store the menu items in their `$items` array containing instances of the `NavItem` class.

-The `NavItem` class is a simple class that contains the label and URL of the menu item, and is used to represent each item in the menu.
+The `NavItem` class is a simple class that contains the label and URL of the menu item and is used to represent each item in the menu.
 Dropdowns are represented by `DropdownNavItem` instances, which extend the `NavItem` class and contain an array of additional `NavItem` instances.

 ```php